 C. “Homeless student” means a student, including a migratory student, who lacks a fixed, regular, and adequate nighttime residence and includes: students who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; are abandoned in hospitals; are awaiting foster care placement; have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings, and migratory children who qualify as homeless because they are living in any of the preceding listed circumstances.

-D. “Nonpublic school” means any school, church, or religious organization, or home school wherein a resident of Minnesota may legally fulfill the compulsory instruction requirements of Minnesota Statutes, section 120A.22, which is located within the state, and which meets the requirements of Title VI of the Civil Rights Act of 1964
+D. “Nonpublic school” means any school, church, or religious organization, or home school wherein a resident of Minnesota may legally fulfill the compulsory instruction requirements of Minnesota Statutes, section 120A.22, which is located within the state, and which meets the requirements of Title VI of the Civil Rights Act of 1964.

-E. “Nonresident student” is a student who attends school in the charter school and resides in another district, defined as the “nonresident district.”
-In those instances when the divorced or legally separated parents or parents residing separately share joint physical custody of a student and the parents reside in different charter schools, the student shall be a resident of the charter school designated by the student’s parents.
-When parental rights have been terminated by court order, the legal residence of a student placed in a residential or foster facility for care and treatment is the district in which the student resides.

-.
-“Pupil support services” are health, counseling, and guidance services provided by the public school in the same district where the nonpublic school is located.
+E. “Pupil support services” are health, counseling, and guidance services provided by the public school in the same district where the nonpublic school is located.

-.
-“School of origin,” for purposes of determining the residence of a homeless student, is the school that the student attended when permanently housed or the school in which the student was last enrolled.
+F. “School of origin,” for purposes of determining the residence of a homeless student, is the school that the student attended when permanently housed or the school in which the student was last enrolled.

-.
-“Shared time basis” is a program where students attend public school for part of the regular school day and who otherwise fulfill the requirements of Minnesota Statutes, section 120A.22 by attendance at a nonpublic school.
+G. “Shared time basis” is a program where students attend public school for part of the regular school day and who otherwise fulfill the requirements of Minnesota Statutes, section 120A.22 by attendance at a nonpublic school.

-.
-“Student” means any student or child attending or required to attend any school as provided in Minnesota law and who is a resident or child of a resident of Minnesota.
+H. “Student” means any student or child attending or required to attend any school as provided in Minnesota law and who is a resident or child of a resident of Minnesota.

 IV.
 ELIGIBILITY

-A. Upon the request of a parent or guardian, the charter school shall provide transportation to and from school, at the expense of the charter school, for all resident students who reside two miles or more from the school, except for those students whose transportation privileges have been revoked or have been voluntarily surrendered by the student’s parent or guardian.
+A. Upon the request of a parent or guardian, the charter school shall provide transportation to and from school, at the expense of the charter school, for all students who reside two miles or more from the school, except for those students whose transportation privileges have been revoked or have been voluntarily surrendered by the student’s parent or guardian.

 B. The charter school may, in its discretion, also provide transportation to any student to and from school, at the expense of the charter school, for any other purpose deemed appropriate by the school board.

 [NOTE: In this section, charter schools may wish to outline those discretionary areas where they intend to provide transportation.
-For example, some charter schools may provide that transportation shall be provided for all resident elementary students who reside one mile or more from the school.]
+For example, some charter schools may provide that transportation shall be provided for all elementary students who reside one mile or more from the school.]